 How Schalk Kruger Built a Global SAP Integration with Mendix

-In today’s installment of our rapid developer profile series, we are featuring Schalk Kruger, a classic stack developer that relocated from South Africa to the US to join the Epi-Use Team.
+In today’s maker profile, we are featuring Schalk Kruger, a classic stack developer that relocated from South Africa to the US to join the Epi-Use Team.
 Hear how he built a global application for Standard Bank South Africa that integrates with SAP.

 1. What is your education and professional background?
 Did you have any prior development experience?